 - Residency requirement: 5 days in 5 years

-The Antigua and Barbuda Citizenship by Investment Program grants citizenship to investors making a minimum donation of $230,000 to the National Development Fund (NDF) or through alternative routes such as purchasing approved real estate valued at $300,000 (held for at least five years) or contributing to the University of the West Indies Fund.
+The Antigua and Barbuda Citizenship by Investment Program grants citizenship to investors making a minimum donation of $230,000 to the National Development Fund (NDF) or through alternative routes such as purchasing approved real estate valued at $300,000, held for at least five years, or contributing to the University of the West Indies Fund.

+It is the only Caribbean immigration investor program with a five-day residency requirement, which must be completed within the first five years of obtaining citizenship.
 Successful applicants typically receive their passports within 4 to 5 months, gaining visa-free or visa-on-arrival travel to over 150 destinations, including the Schengen Area, Singapore, and Hong Kong.

-5. St. Kitts and Nevis
+05/ St. Kitts and Nevis

 - Minimum investment: $250,000